David W. Speicher, Ph.D.

 - 215-898-3972, Office

-The Speicher laboratory is a recognized leader in the emerging field of proteomics, the systematic study of the full set of proteins produced by a given cell, tissue, or organism.
-Using state-of-the-art proteomics and associated computational methods, many of which were developed or optimized in the Speicher laboratory, this research group is investigating protein changes associated with a number of different cancers, resistance to viral infection and biomarkers for ectopic pregnancy.
-The laboratory is also studying specific proteins associated with certain forms of hereditary hemolytic anemia and proteins that protect against oxidative stress.
+The Speicher laboratory is a recognized leader in the field of proteomics, the systematic study of the full set of proteins produced by a given cell, tissue, or organism.
+Using state-of-the-art proteomics and associated computational methods, many of which were developed or optimized in the Speicher laboratory, this research group is investigating protein changes associated with a number of different cancers, innate resistance to viral infection, red cell diseases, ectopic pregnancy and other clinical disorders.
+The laboratory is also using structural mass spectrometry techniques coupled with molecular modeling to determine medium resolution structures of large protein complexes and characterize conformational changes involved with physiological processes.